kyobankatu/ExampleMod/README.md

 # SampleMod
-I refer to Anuke's Example Mod to learn how to add items, blocks and turrets.
+I refer to Anuke's Example Mod to learn how to add items, blocks, etc.